Dokdo Is Our Land: Legacy

 The song has become highly recognizable among South Koreans as a point of national pride and anti-colonial sentiment, and is commonly used as a children's song.
 In 1989, Jeong Kwang-tae would be denied entry into Japan over the song.
 The South Korean national baseball team reportedly completed pregame workouts to the song along with other traditional Korean songs during the 2006 World Baseball Classic.

 The song is also commonly used in flash mobs within South Korea as a means of promoting South Korea's claim over the islands.

 The song's melody is commonly used by South Korean students as a study tool to help memorize information.
-In the 2019 film Parasite, an altered version of the song was sung by Choi Woo-shik and Park So-dam as a mnemonic device and would go viral as an internet meme known as the "Jessica Jingle."
+In the 2019 film Parasite, an altered version of the song was sung by Choi Woo-shik and Park So-dam as a mnemonic device and would go viral on the Internet under the name "Jessica Jingle".
 Neon, the film's production company, would release the jingle to fans as a ringtone.

 During the 2020 South Korean legislative elections, altered versions of the song were adopted as campaign songs by Hwang Kyo-ahn of the United Future Party and by Song Young-gil of the Democratic Party.